 For the first-time traveler in Uganda, one needs to read and know some of the rules and regulations to follow when driving in national parks in the country to avoid falling into trouble while in the wild in a foreign country.
 Here are some of the few driving and safety tips to follow when driving in Uganda national parks.

 Keep enough distance from animals: Driving near to some wild animals is very dangerous.
-Animals like elephants, buffaloes, Rhinos and lions charge at vehicles or any outside interruptions.
+Animals like elephants, buffaloes, rhinos, and lions charge at vehicles or any outside interruptions.
 It is strongly advisable to keep about 100m away from such animals in wildlife parks for your safety and successful trip.

 Stay in the car: Wildlife parks and wild destinations and so are the animals.
-Getting out of vehicle when you’re in the middle of the park doesn’t guarantee you safety or more so insurance of your life.
-Respect the animals and stay in the vehicle unless it is a gazzeted area and allowed to venture out of your vehicle.
-It is strongly recommended that you watch these animals through the open roof of the vehicle or through the windows of car for safety reasons.
+Getting out of a vehicle when you’re in the middle of the park doesn’t guarantee you safety or more so insurance of your life.
+Respect the animals and stay in the vehicle unless it is a gazetted area and allowed to venture out of your vehicle.
+It is strongly recommended that you watch these animals through the open roof of the vehicle or through the windows of the car for safety reasons.